ButinVladimir/project-idle-takeover/README.md

 Discord for discussions and feedback is available here: https://discord.gg/CmsTxU2EMw

+## Troubleshooting

+### High memory usage

+Disabling popup messages on settings page by setting duration to 0 can reduce memory usage.

+### CPU spikes after setting tab active

+After tab is active again, game tries to perform frame updates which didn't happened when tab was inactive.
+Amount of updates is on settings page, reduce it in case high CPU usage.
+This parameter is also used by fast forwarding, which runs game at highest speed possible.

 ## Local development and contribution

 Currently, game doesn't have development page but it can be ran locally.
 To start development server, install dependencies first by running this command: